shevsan/HeartRateTestApp/README.md

 It is test task for Boosteight.
 Android app that measuring heart rate with camera.
 Stack: Kotlin, Compose, Coroutines, MVVM, Clean Arch, Dependecy Injection (Hilt), Room, Datastore Shared Preferences, CameraX, Lottie.

+# How to run an app?
+So, that is Heart Rate app, that based on camera with analyzing preview.
+Firslty, you have to give a permission for camera, then go to measurement screen with the button at the bottom of screen.
+Secondly, put a finger on the your phone's camera, hold it for two measurement to get more accurate result.
+And here is your heart rate =)

+Caution!
+The results of measuring can be different depends on device and lightning.
+Do not use them as your accurate heart rate.

 # Package Structure